Published

 Check, check, and check again!
 It’s the golden rule; make sure your personal statement is free from any spelling or grammatical errors.
 Copying and pasting from any other personal statements you have written, such as one to another institution, is a risky game – don’t reference another university and be sure to use the correct programme title!

-Hopefully, we have given you some good guidance on what is expected from the personal statement and we wish you the best of luck if you are submitting an application, and we look forward to reading your personal statement soon!
+Hopefully, we have given you some good ideas to get you started.
+We know that submitting an application, and writing a personal statement in particular, can take a great deal of time – but it is worth all of your efforts and important to get it right.
+Best of luck if you are submitting an application, and we look forward to reading your personal statement soon!